-AGI's Farm business includes the sale of grain and fertilizer handling equipment, aeration products, and storage bins primarily to farmers in North America where on-farm storage practices are conducive to the sale of portable handling equipment and storage bins for grain and fertilizer.
+AGI's farm business ("Farm") includes the sale of grain and fertilizer handling equipment, aeration products, and storage bins primarily to farmers in North America where on-farm storage practices are conducive to the sale of portable handling equipment and storage bins for grain and fertilizer.
 Key elements of AGI's Farm sector include:

-- AGI is the world's largest manufacturer of portable grain handling equipment and the Canadian leader in grain storage bins. - Demand for Farm equipment is driven primarily by the volume of grain grown. - The replacement cycle for portable grain handling equipment is approximately three to seven years. - Farm products typically have a low price point and are less sensitive to commodity prices and farmer net income. - Farm products are sold through a dealer network. - A strong dealer network and an extensive warehousing system to supply product at crucial points in the growing season are important considerations to the end user.
+- AGI is the world's largest manufacturer of portable grain handling equipment and the Canadian leader in grain storage bins; - Demand for Farm equipment is driven primarily by the volume of grain grown; - The replacement cycle for portable grain handling equipment is approximately three to seven years; - Portable grain auger products typically have a low price point and are less sensitive to commodity prices and farmer net income, relative to larger pieces of equipment used by farmers; - Farm products are sold through a dealer network; and, - A strong dealer network and an extensive warehousing system to supply product at crucial points in the growing season are important considerations to the end user.